-- Please read the "flipped" lectures before classes (these begin with Lecture 2; there is no flipped lecture for Lecture 5, but please do the reading assignment before class that week). - Please do all required readings before class and be prepared to discuss the policy reading assigned each week.
-To reinforce these readings, you are expected to answer the weekly preparatory True/False questions on NYU Brightspace. - Assignments (65% of grade 10%, 15%, 15%, 15%, 10%) - Final exam (30% of grade) online March 24-27 - Weekly preparatory problems 5% of grade (graded as complete/incomplete)
+- Please do all required readings before class and be prepared to discuss the policy reading assigned each week.
+To reinforce these readings, you are expected to answer the weekly preparatory True/False questions on NYU Brightspace. - Assignments (65% of grade 10%, 15%, 15%, 15%, 10%) - Final exam (30% of grade) online March 10-13 - Weekly preparatory problems 5% of grade (graded as complete/incomplete)